Lesley Visser: Begins television career at CBS Sports

 In 1983, she did a few features for CBS.
 In 1984, Visser joined CBS Sports part-time and went full-time in 1987.
 Her assignments included the NBA including the NBA Finals, college basketball including the Final Four, MLB including the World Series, College World Series, college football, horse racing, Tennis including the U.S. Open of Tennis (1984–1993) and the Olympics.

 In 1989, she covered the fall of the Berlin Wall, focusing on how sports would change in East Germany.
 In 1990, she became a regular on The NFL Today with Greg Gumbel, Terry Bradshaw and Pat O'Brien.
 Also in 1990, Visser became the first woman to cover the World Series.
-In 1992, she became the first and to date, only female sportscaster to preside over the Super Bowl Trophy presentation.
+In 1992, she became the first female sportscaster to preside over the Super Bowl Trophy presentation, and the only one to do so until Maria Taylor did it for Super Bowl LX in 2026 with NBC Sports.

 ABC Sports and ESPN

 After CBS lost television rights to NFL games in 1993, Visser went to ABC Sports and ESPN.
 In 1995, she became the first woman ever to report from the sidelines during a Super Bowl when she covered Super Bowl XXIX for ABC.
 In 1998, she became the first woman ever assigned to Monday Night Football.
 She also covered Super Bowl XXXIV for ABC in 2000.

 While at ABC Sports, Visser served as a reporter for college football bowl games and the NFL playoffs games during Wild Card Saturday.
 She also contributed to horse racing including the Triple Crown, ABC's Wide World of Sports, Major League Baseball, including the 1995 All-Star Game and World Series, figure skating, Special Olympics, skiing, the Pro Bowl, and an ABC series A Passion to Play.
 She co-hosted the network's coverage of the "Millennium Tournament of Roses Parade."

 For ESPN, Visser covered the Super Bowl, college basketball, figure skating, and horse racing including the Triple Crown.
 She also contributed to SportsCenter, NFL GameDay, and Monday Night Countdown.